Motiontag API

 geometry of a Track is a GeoJSON feature of type LineString or MultiLineString. geometry of a Stay is a GeoJSON feature of type Point.

-The possible values for mode and purpose depend on the server configuration and can be looked up in the admin dashboard.
+The possible values for modes and purpose depend on the server configuration and can be looked up in the admin dashboard here.

 The language of translated fields (currently mode_name and purpose_name) is determined by the given Accept-Language header, or the server's default.
 The available languages depend on the settings of the server.